DurojaiyeAbisoye/kubeflow-argocd/README.md

 ## License

-These manifests are based on the Kubeflow 1.7 release and provided as examples for the O'Reilly "Machine Learning Platform Engineering" book.
+These manifests are based on the Kubeflow 2026 03 release and provided based on a similar repo in the O'Reilly "Machine Learning Platform Engineering" book.
 ---

 ## References